Skutlis/DAT250_weekly_exercises/dat250-expass1.md

 ## Heroku
 I didn't really encounter any technical problems.
 I did however encounter a small problem where i forgot to change the string which <br>
-was printed to the /hello page, so the value of energy didn't change from 12 to 20 GeV. <br>
+was printed to the /hello page, so the value of energy didn't change from 12 to 20 GeV.
+This was corrected as soon as I relized. <br>
 <br>
 Heroku link: https://rocky-mountain-18471.herokuapp.com/